1923 Costa Rican general election: Campaign

-Both the republicans and the reformists concentrated their batteries against the candidacy of Echandi, whom they considered representative of the most privileged classes, as well as accusing him of being a "Tinoquista".
-Echandi, meanwhile, focused on attacking Volio who he accused of being a puppet of Jiménez and that his party had been founded as an electoral trap for the Republicans, also questioned the constitutionality of Volio's candidacy since the Constitution prohibited Catholic priests from being presidents (even though Volio had already renounced his priesthood).
-Due to Volio's guerrilla past and the abandonment of his habits, he was compared to Judas, Martin Luther and Pancho Villa.
+Both the republicans and the reformists directed much of their criticism toward the candidacy of Alberto Echandi Montero, whom they portrayed as a representative of the country’s most privileged social sectors and accused of having sympathized with the Tinoco regime (Tinoquismo).
+Echandi, in turn, focused his attacks on Jorge Volio Jiménez, alleging that Volio was politically aligned with Ricardo Jiménez Oreamuno and that the Reformist Party had been created as an electoral strategy intended to divide the Republican vote.
+Echandi also questioned the constitutionality of Volio’s candidacy, citing provisions of the 1871 Constitution that prohibited Catholic priests from serving as president, despite the fact that Volio had renounced the priesthood around 1915.

+Because of Volio’s past participation in armed movements and his abandonment of clerical life, opponents compared him to figures such as Judas Iscariot, Martin Luther, and Pancho Villa.
+Nevertheless, Volio had previously collaborated closely with incumbent president Julio Acosta García during armed efforts to overthrow the Tinoco dictatorship in 1919, before later distancing himself politically from Acosta over policy disagreements.

-Jiménez, on the other hand, did not attack the reformists, on the contrary he affirmed: "The echandismo is the adversary, because the reformists do not conceptualize them as such.
-Both parties, the Republican and the Reformist, are planets that revolve around the same sun of ideals. (...)
-If the opinion favors us we will say the republicans; we have won.
-If the opinion is inclined to the side of the reformists we can say that the Republicans have not lost."
+Jiménez, on the other hand, adopted a more conciliatory tone toward the Reformists, avoiding direct attacks against them.
+He declared: "Echandismo is the adversary, because we do not conceive the Reformists as such.
+Both parties, the Republican and the Reformist, are planets that revolve around the same sun of ideals. (…) If public opinion favors us, the Republicans will say: we have won.
+If opinion inclines toward the Reformists, we can say that the Republicans have not lost."

-Jiménez would obtain 46% of the votes, Echandi 29% and Volio 20% (a rather surprising result given that it was a party with less than a year of foundation).
-Because no candidate obtained enough votes to win in the first round (50%) it was up to the Constitutional Congress (parliament) to choose the president.
+In the election, Jiménez obtained approximately 46% of the vote, followed by Echandi with 29% and Volio with 20%, a notable result for a party founded less than a year earlier.
+As no candidate achieved the absolute majority required to win outright, the selection of the president was referred to the Constitutional Congress.

 Aftermath

-At that time, half of the Congress was maintained for two more years and the other half was renewed.
+At that time, half of the Congress was maintained for two more years and the other half was renewed, 23 of the 43 seats.
 The Republican Party obtained 11 new deputies, the Agricultural obtained eight and the Reformists four, that added to those already in functions (including Jiménez and Volio) would be; 20 Agricultural deputies, 18 Republicans and 5 Reformists for a total of 43.
 It was clear that the decisive vote would be from the Reformists because the Agriculturalists, even with a majority, did not have enough votes to elect the president alone.

 During the counting of votes the Reformist Lorenzo Cambronero organized a popular uprising in San Ramón, which was stifled by the government without major impact, but which caused the cancellation of several polling stations that favored the echandismo, which caused it to lose two deputies that were to give to the Republican and the Reformist, and for which the echandistas accused of electoral fraud.